hyperledger/fabric/docs/source/capability_requirements.rst

 .. note:: For more information about how to update a channel configuration, check
           out :doc:`config_update`.

-Because new channels copy the configuration of the ordering system channel by default, new channels will automatically be configured to work with the orderer and channel capabilities of the ordering system channel and the application capabilities specified by the channel creation transaction.

 Capabilities in an Initial Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^